JosephTLucas/blog/content/cryptanalysis.md

 # Cryptanalysis Curriculum

-To improve with my cryptography and cryptanalysis skills, I have used the following resources:

 ## Completed

 - [Understanding Cryptography: A Textbook for Students and Practitioners](https://www.amazon.com/dp/3642446493): Really great resource for understanding the math and logic involved in modern crypto.
 I read through and took notes, but need to go back and do many of the exercises.
 It professes to not be a cryptanalysis book, but does a good job of covering the weaknesses and common attacks for many schemes.